Key Information

 How You Study

-Students on this course should typically expect 350 hours of contact time over the duration of the programme.
+Students on this course should typically expect around 350 hours of contact time over the duration of the programme.
 The amount of contact time will vary depending on the various module option choices chosen.

 Postgraduate level study involves a significant proportion of independent study, exploring the material covered in lectures and seminars.
 For every hour spent in class, students are expected to spend at least two to three hours in independent study.